BlokyMose/PlugRMK/README.md

 # PlugRMK
- Generic plugins for developing games in Unity
+Generic plugins, script extensions, and game components for developing games in Unity.

 # Plugins
 ## GenericUti